LAS4032 : Caribbean Imaginaries: Image, Text, Music

 Outline Of Syllabus

-The material has been chosen to encourage students to reflect critically on the intersections of culture, history, and politics, but also to encourage close attention to form, medium and genre.
+The material is chosen to encourage students to reflect critically on the intersections of culture, history, and politics, but also to encourage close attention to form, medium and genre.
 The module is therefore comparative in spirit, as reflected by assessment.
 The module is taught in English, with primary and secondary materials in Spanish, offering students the opportunity to build on their language skills whilst also consolidating their ability to analyse a variety of cultural forms.

 Teaching Methods